Traditional transmission: Significance

-Controversy & Criticism
+Controversy and criticism

 The main argument to the validity of traditional transmission has always been one of social versus biological construct.
 The concept of language being taught and learnt socially rather than being an innate instinct has been a minefield of debate for years.
 Specifically, the idea of language being taught extra-genetically has been met with countless criticism.
 These criticisms mostly stem from the proponents of the American linguist, Noam Chomsky and his school of thought.
 Chomsky was a supporter of generative grammar.
 He and his followers believed that humans possess the innate ability for the learning and acquisition of languages.
 This theory assumes an inborn capacity for language where language learning takes place from a place of priming.

 As such, Chomsky's view is that humans invariably have a certain language input at birth and therefore language learning after happens as enforcement based on the already present structure of grammar in the individual.
 Chomsky also introduced the concept of linguistic competence as "the system of linguistic knowledge possessed by native speakers of a language", to further support the idea of generative grammar.
 Linguistic competence as opposed to linguistic performance (what is actually uttered) focuses on the mental states, thought processes and representations related to language.
 Linguistic performance, on the other hand, is defined by Chomsky as the tangible use of language in concrete situations and circumstances.
 It involves the ideas of production and comprehension of language.
 The main distinction between performance and competence is the variable of speech errors where one might have full competence of language but yet, still succumb to speech errors in performance because competence and performance are fundamentally two different aspects of language.